MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 # Get started with Azure CLI 2.0

 Welcome to the Azure CLI 2.0!
-The CLI is a tool designed to get you working quickly and efficiently with Azure services and products, and is geared towards making tasks efficient and easy to automate.
-This article introduces the features of the CLI and links out to resources that will help you be productive.
+The CLI is a tool designed to get you working quickly and efficiently with Azure services, with an emphasis on automation.
+This article introduces features of the CLI and links out to resources that help you be productive.

 ## Install and log in